gkara00/TCMIX_demo/README.md

 /
 ```

-# Example of run
-Run the executable (here on a 36 cores node) :

 # How to run
 Before start, if you haven't compiled NEMO model on your machine, you can follow the instructions [here](https://sites.nemo-ocean.io/user-guide/install.html#download-and-install-the-nemo-code).